GoogleChrome/web.dev/src/site/content/en/handbook/grammar/index.md

   }
 </style>

-Grammar and mechanics are important for making writing clear, but don't let them get in the way of putting text on the page!
-Content reviewers will always support you with editorial stuff.
-That said, here are a few conventions to be aware of.
+Grammar and mechanics are important for making writing clear.
+Content reviewers review posts and codelabs for editorial issues covered in this post.
+If a piece is already error free, the entire review process goes faster.
+To keep things simple, web.dev uses the following resources:
+* The [Google Developer Documentation Style Guide](https://developers.google.com/style/) (GDDSG) is the primary reference for writing style issues.
+* If a style issue isn't covered in the GDDGS, check the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
+* [Merriam-Webster](http://www.m-w.com) is the primary reference for spelling and capitalization.
+* The [Word list](/handbook/word-list) provides spelling and capitalization conventions specific to web.dev.

+The rest of this post describes grammar styles that are specific to web.dev and are different from the core resources.

 ## Instructions
-Use second person (_you_) rather than first person (_we_) except in rare cases where you're providing a rationale for a recommendation (e.g., "We chose this library because…").
+Use second person (_you_) rather than first person (_we_) except in rare cases where you're providing a rationale for a recommendation (for example, "We chose this library because…").

 Begin instructions with the objective rather than the action.